mojaloop/iso-20022-docs/Workstream documents/MarketPracticeDoc/script/quotes_POST_template.md

 | **FSPIOP-Signature** <br> *string* <br> (header)| The `FSPIOP-Signature` header field is a non-HTTP standard field used by the API for applying an end-to-end request signature.|
 | **FSPIOP-URI** <br> *string* <br> (header) | The `FSPIOP-URI` header field is a non-HTTP standard field used by the API for signature verification, should contain the service URI.
 Required if signature verification is used, for more information, see [the API Signature document](https://github.com/mojaloop/docs/tree/main/Specification%20Document%20Set).|
 | **FSPIOP-HTTP-Method** <br> *string* <br> (header) | The `FSPIOP-HTTP-Method` header field is a non-HTTP standard field used by the API for signature verification, should contain the service HTTP method.
 Required if signature verification is used, for more information, see [the API Signature document](https://github.com/mojaloop/docs/tree/main/Specification%20Document%20Set).|

-#### Required Fields
-Here are the required fields that are needed by the switch to operate.

-{{requiredTable}}

-#### Optional Fields
-Here is a list of all the optional fields.
-Some of these fields when specified require other fields to be defined and cannot be specified in isolation.
-An asterisk `*` indicates a required field in the table to illustrate these requirements.
-For more information please refer to the ISO 20022 specification.

-{{optionalTable}}

-#### Unsupported Fields

-Mojaloop is an end-to-end messaging system where messages are signed at each end by the participating organisation.
-This is imperative to maintain non-repudiation.
-The following field therefore are unsupported and if provided will reject the message, as these violate this end-to-end message support.

-{{unsupportedTable}}

 #### Supported HTTP Responses